FreddieJH/random_functions/README.md

 # random_functions

-This repository is a place to store my random functions/approaches/code snippets that I find useful or useless-but-fun.
+This repository is a place to store my random functions/approaches/code snippets in R that I find useful or useless-but-fun.

 Use-freely